GreenGaston/Post-Processing-URP/README.md

 # How to use

-The unity scenario is a standerd first person Scene from unity. all added Files are in the "Better Shaders" folder There is a Volume in the scene called Global Volume, When clicked you can Add overides in the inspecter. you will have 2 branches: "Custom" and "Post-Processing" Custom contains the shaders from Acerola and post-processing will contain the default post-processing effects provided by unity
+The base project is the unity first person package, when you open the project please go to scenes and open the playground scenario.
+All added Files are in the "Better Shaders" folder
+There is a Volume in the scene called Global Volume, When clicked you can Add overides in the inspecter. you will have 2 branches: "Custom" and "Post-Processing" Custom contains the shaders from Acerola and post-processing will contain the default post-processing effects provided by unity

 currently it is set as a Global volume but you can make it a localised effect by setting its mode to local